taz1003/PP2-BMI-Calculator/README.md

 - __Bugs Fixed__
     - In script.js :
-        - had to add (id = "calculate-button") to make sure the eventListener for the calculate button was working.
-Wasnt working with just class name. (lines 2-3)
+        - Added (id = "calculate-button") to make sure the eventListener for the calculate button was working.
+Wasnt working with just class name. (lines 4)
         - Wasnt able to get BMI value, was getting NaN.
 Fixed it after some research online.
-Learned to add arguments to pass them into broader scope as parameters. (line 41)
+Learned to add arguments to pass them into broader scope as parameters. (line 90)
         - During form validation, the code was continuing even after the first alert message was shown.
-Added "return" to ensure the discontinuation. (lines 19-31)
+Added "return" to ensure the discontinuation. (lines 37-58)

 ## Deployment
   - The website was deployed to Github.
 The steps to deploy are as follows:
     - Login to [Github](https://www.gitpod.io/) and locate the targeted repository from the repositories menu.
-    - Navigate to the settings tab and locate the 'Default Branch' section.
+    - Navigate to the settings tab and locate the 'Pages' tab.
-    - Change the source from 'none' to 'main'
+    - Under Build and Deployment section, change the Branch from 'none' to 'main'.
     - Refresh the page (if not automatically refreshed) and navigate back to the Code tab.
     - At the right side, in the Deployments section, click on github-pages and the published link will be presented there.